ttaubert/octoblog/source/_posts/2014-06-04-hashing-using-the-web-cryptography-api.markdown

 to move all crypto operations to a worker thread.
 Returning a promise that resolves when that operation has finished or failed is a great way to make an easy to work with API.

-## What about SHA-1?

-If you wondered why SHA-1 was not mentioned in the above examples, good job!
-You did read the spec it seems.
-Since already 2005 we know that there exists a theoretical attack on SHA-1 and it is thus strongly advised to not use it for any new project.
-You might still need it for backwards compatibility reasons, e.g. to interact with a legacy system.

 ## Applications for hash functions